Generation Opportunity: Affordable Care Act

-Generation Opportunity opposes the Affordable Care Act and has campaigned against it.
+Generation Opportunity opposed the Affordable Care Act and had campaigned against it.
 Generation Opportunity launched its Opt Out of Obamacare campaign in September 2013.
 Generation Opportunity conducted a college campus tour to 20 campuses to convince college students to sign a petition to opt out of the Affordable Care Act.
-The organization states that its goal is inform millennials of options outside of the Affordable Care Act, and to raise awareness of the cost of the Act for younger generations.
+The organization stated that its goal was to inform millennials of options outside of the Affordable Care Act, and to raise awareness of the cost of the Act for younger generations.

 On September 18, 2013 it released a video advertisement named "Opt Out - The Exam - Creepy Uncle Sam".
 The video received over 600,000 views within its first 36 hours, 3.5 million views within its first week, and drew a response from President Obama during a speech in Maryland.
-The video features "Uncle Sam" intruding between the legs of a female patient during a gynecological exam.
+The video featured "Uncle Sam" intruding between the legs of a female patient during a gynecological exam.
 A third "Creepy Uncle Sam" video was released on October 25, receiving 300,000 views in 3 days.

 Reception

-When asked to explain the creepy Uncle Sam ad, Feinberg compared his ad to the ad Democrats ran against Congressman Paul Ryan on his proposal to restructure Medicare: "They're not suggesting Paul Ryan is literally pushing granny off a cliff but trying to make a policy point," he said.
+When asked to explain the "Uncle Sam" ad, Feinberg compared his ad to the ad Democrats ran against Congressman Paul Ryan on his proposal to restructure Medicare: "They're not suggesting Paul Ryan is literally pushing granny off a cliff but trying to make a policy point," he said.
 "We're trying to make a policy point that Obamacare is creepy and invasive.
 It's obvious satire."